Just 30 minutes of walking is enough to reduce your risk of diabetes and high blood pressure.

 See what others are saying #walkDC

-A robust, interactive transit map that shows metropolitan DC’s complete network of paths, trails and more
+A robust, interactive transit map that shows the DC metro area’s complete network of paths, trails, and more.

-Walk Score rates neighborhoods based on the ease of walking to shops, restaurants and other…
+Walk Score rates neighborhoods based on the ease of walking to shops, restaurants, and other businesses.

-The Pocket Guide to Transportation is a compilation of statistics that provides key info for the U.S. transportation system…
+The Pocket Guide to Transportation is a compilation of statistics that provides key information for the US transportation system.

 Take a stroll through DC history when you follow one of Cultural Tourism DC’s self-guided Neighborhood Heritage Trails.
 Follow the trail signs at your own pace, sampling neighborhood character, businesses and restaurants along the way.